GOALS

 Documentation on feedback from different levels of implementation

-Indications of actions taken for non-conforming content
+Indications of actions taken for nonconforming web content

 The accessibility plan is enforced.
 Appropriate and consistent action is taken for non-conformance as outlined in the policy.
 Records of assessment and action taken are maintained.